MOUDDENEHamza/bankingApp/README.md

--This project is about creating a program able to handle a system (Administration, configuration, update, etc...) of bank accounts (current account, Passbook, PEL, etc...) in C language.
+-This project is about creating a program able to handle a system (Administration, configuration, update, etc...) of bank accounts (current account, Passbook, etc...) in C language.

 # COMPILE & RUN